bohuie/usageAnalysis/README.md

 Filters actions csv data to get only student submissions.
 Gets question details for each submission and saves it into a csv file.

 ### Requirement:
-- actions csv data from gamification
+- filtered consent csv data from filter_consent.py

 ## filter_optional_submission.py